Theophilus London: Career

 London's fashion relationships blossomed after his picture was published in Karl Lagerfeld's 2012 book The Little Black Jacket.
 After the book release, London was invited to perform at various parties for Chanel, playing in countries like Monaco for their local royalty.
 Around this time, Kanye West befriended London, the two would go out for dinners and shop for clothing together.
 West would take him to other countries like Mexico where they would go over album concepts together and play basketball.

-In September 2013, London revealed that his new album Vibes, was dedicated to his aunt who had died recently.
-In the meantime, his EP "Lovers Holiday II" was released.
+In September 2013, London revealed that his new album Vibes was dedicated to his aunt who had died recently.
+In the meantime, his EP Lovers Holiday II was released.
 In September 2014, it was announced that his new album would be released in October and was executive produced by Kanye West and Leon Ware, with art direction from Virgil Abloh and Karl Lagerfeld.
 For the project London bought a house in Palm Springs, Florida, where he worked for over a year with Leon Ware there writing the project.
-The album was a flop with less than 3000 units sold.
-He was featured on Azealia Banks' song "JFK" off her debut studio album Broke with Expensive Taste, released in November 2014, Banks wrote London's verse for the only guest feature on the album.
+The album sold less than 3,000 units.
+He was featured on Azealia Banks' song "JFK" off her debut studio album Broke with Expensive Taste, released in November 2014.
+Banks wrote London's verse for the only guest feature on the album.
 That same month, London performed with Jesse Boykins III on the Late Show with David Letterman.

 "All Day" was released in March 2015.
 London performed the single alongside Kanye at the Brit Awards.
 Later in 2015, London went on his Vibes tour, having Doja Cat and Father open.
 London also performed at Rock in Rio USA.
 In February 2016, "All Day" was nominated for Best Rap Performance and Best Rap Song at the 58th Annual Grammy Awards.
 In November 2016, London released the song "Revenge" with Ariel Pink.
 The song interpolated New Musik's song "They All Run After the Carving Knife", from the band's second album Anywhere.